-In 2013–2014 The British School of Barcelona carried out an ambitious project to expand the facilities.
+In 2013–2014 The British School of Barcelona carried out an ambitious project to expand the facilities of the BSB Castelldefels campus.
 The expansion, which represented an investment of €4.7 million, enabled the British school to offer new services and increase its capacity for new students in Early Years, Primary and Secondary in response to the high demand in the area.

 The result of the expansion was a new Secondary building with a dozen classrooms, a fully equipped 700m2 Theatre with 376 seats, music rooms, two multi-sport courts and an artificial turf field, a new kitchen and a large dining hall.

 On the 11th October 2014, The British School of Barcelona was pleased to mark the opening of the new buildings with a spectacular inauguration ceremony.